Skip to main content

 Common navigation questions

 Go to Screenplay → Number Scenes to add scene numbers.
-They appear on both sides of scene headings (e.g., 1 INT.
-COFFEE SHOP - DAY 1).
 Remove them with Screenplay → Clear Scene Numbers.

 Next steps